 CHADD.
 This nonprofit supports both children and adults with ADHD through education and advocacy, online support groups, and a toll-free number so you can talk with an ADHD Information Specialist.

 Attention Deficit Disorder Association (ADDA).
 Their mission?
 To serve, connect, and empower adults living with ADHD lead better lives.
 Backed by science (read: facts), and human experience (read: support groups), this team makes you feel like you have a place at their table to say, feel, and learn whatever you need.

 ADDitude Forums.
 Brought to you by ADDitude Magazine, these ADHD-specific forums are like the endless hole of Reddit, but hyper-focused on issues facing the ADHD-community, whether adults or children.
 Whether you’re looking for an answer to specific questions or just commiseration, you’ll find it here.

 To help you and your child get the school year off to a strong start, HealthCentral lined up a team of ADHD experts to answer your questions.
-Here are responses during a recent live discussion with Paula Gardner, a school psychologist with over 20 ye...
+Here are responses during a recent live discussion with Eileen Bailey, a writer specializing in ADHD, anxiet...

 The use of medication to treat symptoms of ADHD brings with it many questions and concerns from both parents and adults with ADHD.
 Some of the frequently asked questions are listed below with detailed answers for each.
 Which medication is best for AD...

 As children enter into third grade, demands increase.
 During the coming years, schoolwork becomes more complex, with projects that may require planning and need to be completed in steps.
 Teachers expect students to take on more responsibility and to ...